 Vitamin D can also affect Vitamin A, Vitamin K and magnesium levels and if the ratio is not maintained then you may experience further unpleasant side effects.

-As of the past 2 years in Northern Ireland, GP’s are unable to routinely measure peoples Vitamin D levels.
-This for me as a health professional is disappointing and worrying as we are now seeing cases with long term excessive use and negative consequences.
+As of the past number of years GP’s in Northern Ireland are unable to routinely measure peoples Vitamin D levels.
+This for me as a health professional is disappointing and worrying as we are frequently seeing cases of severe deficiency and many with long term excessive use and negative consequences.
 Monitoring needs to happen.

 If you have any concerns about Vitamin D or any other part of your dietary intake please do let us know and we can guide you further.
 You can complete the contact page form and we will get back to you as soon as possible.